Cremation Services

 Can the family witness the cremation?

-Yes they can; some cremation providers will allow family members to be present when the body is placed in the cremation chamber.
+Yes they can; some crematories will allow family members to be present when the body is placed in the cremation chamber.
 Some religious groups ask for this as part of their funeral custom.

 Can an urn be brought into church?